 When you plan your communications it helps you to determine your key message and why it is important.
 Planning helps you to ensure that miscommunications don’t occur and that the people who read your correspondence understand exactly WHY you have contacted them and react accordingly.

 Failure to plan well can result in the message you are trying to convey being completely lost.
 Your key message may not be apparent in what you write or it could end up buried behind a multitude of other messages if you haven’t determined your focus.

 This could result in the newsletter that you spent 4 hours putting together or the blog post that took you 2 hours to research and write being deemed a complete waste of time.

 If you haven’t taken the time to sit down and think about how often you would like to post your blog, send your newsletter or email your staff and on what day of the week, chances are high that you will post whenever you feel like it or have time which will result in an inconsistent schedule.

 The key to gaining followers and maintaining the interest of your subscribers is to provide them with consistent communications in a consistent voice.
 If your audience knows that you publish a new blog post every Thursday then they can plan to read it/ keep an eye out for it.
 If you post 4 times a week one week then don’t post for six weeks people will forget about you.

-Look at it this way, how would you feel if the paper you usually buy on a Sunday decides to publish on a Sunday one week, skips a week then puts the next edition out on a Thursday.
+Look at it this way, how would you feel if the paper you usually buy on a Sunday decides to publish on a Sunday one week, skips a week then decided to publish the next edition on a Thursday.
 Chances are high that you would give up on buying this publication.